malthee/patter-pal/README.md

 After you had a few conversations with your language teacher, you can visit the stats page by clicking the 📊 button on the top right.
 Here you can see how your accuracy has changed over time or what words were least accurately pronounced.
-You can filter your metrics by *language* and also adjust the analysed time period and time resolution (playing around with these values is a good idea if you've been Patter-Pal for an extended period of time).
+You can filter your metrics by *language* and also adjust the analysed time period and time resolution (playing around with these values is a good idea if you've been PatterPal for an extended period of time).

 ![image](https://github.com/malthee/patter-pal/assets/58472456/d366a003-8851-492f-bbc7-8ba0d801066c)

-You can get back to the application by clicking the Patter-Pal icon on the top left.
+You can get back to the application by clicking the PatterPal icon on the top left.
 When you are done you can use the 🚪 to logout again.

 ## Diagrams